e17769/image-de-clutter/docs/prd.md

 5. **NFR5**: The similarity detection accuracy shall be configurable to balance speed vs. precision
 6. **NFR6**: The user interface shall remain responsive during scanning operations through proper threading
 7. **NFR7**: The application shall preserve file metadata and timestamps during move operations
+8. **NFR8**: The application shall process collections of up to 50,000 images efficiently (target: 500+ images/minute for hash-based detection)
+9. **NFR9**: The application shall implement local-only processing with no cloud dependencies to ensure user privacy
+10. **NFR10**: The application shall maintain complete audit trail logging for all file operations for institutional compliance
+11. **NFR11**: The application shall support incremental scanning to only process new/changed files in subsequent scans

 ## User Interface Design Goals